 In this article, we will talk about the great philosopher Socrates and his student Plato.
-This is the second part or article of the series The Beginning of Physics.
+This is the second article in The Beginning of Physics Series.

 If you are new then I will suggest you to read the first part of this series: The Beginning of Physics: The Presocratics (Part-1)